Firewood (album)

-Firewood is the second album from the Swedish doom metal band Witchcraft.
+Firewood is the second album from the Swedish occult rock band Witchcraft.
 The album was released in 2005 by Rise Above Records.
 At roughly 8:50 in to the last track "Attention!", there is a cover of the Pentagram song "When the Screams Come".
 The vinyl edition does not include "When the Screams Come", but does include a bonus track entitled "The Invisible".
 This track also appears on the Japanese version released by Leaf Hound Records.